julsemaan/anyfile-notepad/README.md

 > NOTE: These instructions are made for Linux

-First, install perl and CPAN from your distribution repository.
+First, install `perl`, `cpan` and `make` from your distribution repository.
 Then install these packages from CPAN:

 ```
 # cpan Template